ihhub/fheroes2/docs/TRANSLATION.md

 a pull request with your changes, you will have to save the PO file in UTF-8 encoding because this is what Github supports.

-### Share your work with the team
+### Sharing your translation work

-When you are happy about your work, share it.
-The first step is to commit your work into your fork.
-Then, create a pull request that introduces your changes into the fheroes2 repository.
+When you are satisfied with your work, you can proceed with sharing it.
+The first step is to commit your work into the branch you made of your own fheroes2 fork.
+Then, create a PR that proposes to introduce your changes into the fheroes2 repository.

 How to [**commit**](https://github.com/git-guides/git-commit).

 How to [**create a pull request from your form your fork**](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork).

-Try to add a meaningfull pull request title, this will allow the team to quickly identify the scope of your work, ie. "Update Slovak translation".
+The pull request title has to be something human-understandable.
+This allows the team to quickly identify the purpose of your work, I.E. "Update the Slovak translation".

 <details>